 Joining the dots

 It took a wee while for our Collections Assistant to join the dots, but eventually there came what we like to call a ‘museum moment’.
 We now had two medals from the same WW1 naval officer, but they were no longer part of a set and both had ended up with the Police.
 Then came all the questions … Who was ENG SLT J. P. Stewart?
 How did his medal set end up broken?
-Where was his 1914-1915 Star which he would have had to have been issued to be eligible for the Victory Medal?
+Where was his 1914-1915 Star?
 And so the detective work began.

 The starting point was an entry in the Otago Daily Times, 8 July 1919, mentioning an ‘Engineer Sub-lieutenant J. P. Stewart R.N., late of HMS Bellerophon’ arriving back in New Zealand with his wife on the troop ship Prinzessin.
 This matched with records located by our Researcher who also discovered that J. P. came from Timaru.
 There was a very good chance that this was our guy, so the next step was to try and find his service records.
 An initial search gave hundreds of results for ‘J Stewart’ – that was about as helpful as a screen door on a submarine.